tdb-alcorn/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of saturation, hue and Sobel gradient thresholds to generate a binary image, which can be viewed in `mycv/filters.py`.
 I used Jupyter's interactive widgets to fine tune the values of the thresholds used, ultimately arriving at the values listed in `filters.py#main()`.
 I also used histogram equalization to improve the contrast in the hue channel before thresholding.
+The hue channel is also post-filtered with a second saturation filter to help remove background noise.
 Here's an example of my output for this step:

 ![alt text][pipeline2]